-The Hybrid Coupled Model is predicting strong cool (La Nina) conditions through the first part of 2011.
+The Hybrid Coupled Model is predicting strong cool (La Nina) conditions through the first part of 2011, which fade by the middle-to-end of the year.

 Caveat: The forecasts shown above are experimental in nature.
 The reader is forewarned that the methods/forecasts are new and subject to future change and improvement.